Xavier vs. Kennesaw State: Odds, spread, over/under - NCAA Tournament First Round

 Xavier vs. Kennesaw State Odds, Spread, Over/Under

-Take a look at the odds, spread and over/under for this matchup listed at individual sportsbooks.
+Here's a look at the odds, spread and over/under for this matchup available on different sportsbooks.

 |Favorite